netanellevine/The_Pokemon_game/README.md

 5) Throught the time the Client gives us a new pokemons and our goal is to catch as many as we can in that time.

-## Algorithmss
+## Algorithm
-We used a Greedy Algorithm that at a given point chooses to assign a Pokemon to an Agent according t
+  We used a Greedy Algorithm that at each given time it chooses to assign a Pokemon to an Agent according to Dijkstra Algorithm of finding the shortest path between two nodes.
+  We calculate the path between every agent to the new Pokemon and we choose the shortest of them all.